 A new survey of the hiring intentions of Canadian employers across the country reveals which regions are expecting to see the greatest employment growth this spring.
 Here’s a look at some key spots in the Atlantic region.

-The Manpower Group has just released its Employment Outlook report for the second quarter of the year.
+The Manpower Group has just released its Employment Outlook report for the year’s second quarter.
 Most Canadian employers say that they are planning only modest hiring over the next three months.
 Still, a slightly higher percentage of hiring professionals surveyed say they plan to increase staff in the spring than in the winter months.

 “An ongoing moderate hiring Outlook for employers in the second quarter of 2021, in light of the continuing Covid-19 pandemic, can be interpreted as a positive trajectory,” said Darlene Minatel of ManpowerGroup Canada.
 “With all ten industry sectors expecting to hire in the upcoming quarter, there will be opportunities for job seekers.
 With widespread Covid-19 vaccination on the horizon, employers appear to be cautiously optimistic and open to flexibility in consideration of the post-pandemic chapter for business.”

-Across the country, half of employers surveyed say that over the next six to 12 months, the majority of their workforce will be working all or at least most of the time out of the physical workplace.
-Only a third (33 per cent) report that they to continue with a mix of remote and workplace-based working.
+Across the country, half of the employers surveyed say that over the next six to 12 months, the majority of their workforce will be working all or at least most of the time out of the physical workplace.
+Only a third (33 percent) report that they continue with a mix of remote and workplace-based working.